Fine-grained Contrastive Learning for ECG-Report Alignment with Waveform Enhancement: Related Work

-\textbf{False Negatives in Contrastive Learning} Traditional multi-modal contrastive learning \cite{radford2021learning} assumes that only images and captions from the same record are positive pairs.
+\textbf{False Negatives in Contrastive Learning} Traditional multi-modal contrastive learning \citep{radford2021learning} assumes that only images and captions from the same record are positive pairs.
 However, this assumption often fails in the ECG domain, where most ECGs are normal, and abnormalities typically involve common diseases, leading to frequent false negatives.
-There have been several attempts to address this issue \cite{lavoie2024modeling,jiang2023vision,sun2023learning,li2023integrating,wang2022medclip}.
-Some approaches \cite{jiang2023vision,li2023integrating} attempt to add a regularization term to mitigate false negatives.
-Others \cite{sun2023learning,wang2022medclip} introduce a matrix to measure the similarity between different reports, guiding contrastive learning to identify and address false negatives.
-In this paper, we explore the application of the latter approach in the ECG multi-modal contrastive learning domain.
+Furthermore, fine-grained alignment at the tag level exacerbates this issue, as different reports may share common tags.
+There have been several attempts to address this issue \citep{lavoie2024modeling,jiang2023vision,sun2023learning,li2023integrating,kim2025falcon}.
+Some approaches \citep{jiang2023vision,li2023integrating} attempt to add a regularization term to mitigate false negatives.
+Others \citep{sun2023learning,wang2022medclip} introduce a matrix to measure the similarity between different reports, guiding contrastive learning to identify and address false negatives.
+In this paper, fine-grained alignment introduces a more pronounced false negative problem, as different reports may share common tags.